openshift-labs/learn-katacoda/introduction/developing-with-odo-311/00-application-overview.md

 ## Backend

-The backend is a Java Spring Boot application.
+The backend is a Java-based Spring Boot application.
 It performs queries against the Kubernetes and OpenShift REST APIs to retrieve a list of the resource objects that were created when you deployed the application.
 Then, it returns details about these resource objects to the frontend.

 ## Frontend